 Creating a connection

 Step 1.
 In the Connections window click the

-Step 2.
-Select HubSpot and authorize HubSpot app to access your HubSpot data.
+Step 3.
+Authorize HubSpot app to access your HubSpot data.

 Use Other parameters to specify the connection string options.
 Read about available connection string options.

 Our connector models HubSpot entities as relational Tables, Views, and Stored Procedures.

 Stored procedures are available to complement the data available from the Data Model.
 It may be necessary to update data available from a view using a stored procedure because the data does not provide for direct, table-like, two-way updates.
 In these situations, the retrieval of the data is done using the appropriate view or table, while the update is done by calling a stored procedure.
 Stored procedures take a list of parameters and return back a dataset that contains the collection of tuples that constitute the response.